theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/rollout-controller-overview.md

 AnalysisRuns are created when the rollout reaches an `analysis` step for an active rollout attempt.

 Common reasons you may not see a new AnalysisRun:

-- no new revision was created
+- no new revision was created (pod template unchanged)
-- rollout never reached the analysis step (paused earlier, or aborted early)
+- the rollout never reached the analysis step (paused earlier or aborted)
-- patch that injects the analysis step did not apply
+- the analysis step patch did not apply in the dev overlay
-- namespace mismatch (template not found)
+- the AnalysisTemplate does not exist in the namespace

 ---